alan-kudelko/RC-TANK/README.md

 1) $V_{Max}=\pi\frac{D*rpm}{60}=1.63\frac{m}{s}=5.88\frac{km}{h} $

 ### 5. Switch mode power supply design
 Switch mode power supply should be able to generate all the necessery voltages for use in the tank.
 That are 7.4V for DC motor, 5V for controll logic, 6V for servomechanisms and 12V for additional devices such as DC fans.
 Additionally it should feature a wide range of input voltages for instance 12.5V - 35V.
 On top of that power supply should have shortcircuit protection, undervoltage protection and overtemperature protection.
+Moreover, in order order to limit inrush current for the circuit I decided to use high-side mosfet as softstart.

 Tab.5.1 Voltages and current requirements